 The more tools you have as an engineer, the more successful you’ll be.
 I’m going to go over a list of the 22 most useful tools for engineers.

 These days, we all have a powerful camera on our smartphones.
-And this will do just fine not only for photos but for video capture.
-Because when you go into the field, you always want to take A LOT of photos and videos to do the following:
+So you can capture amazing photos and videos in the field.
+I suggest taking A LOT of field photos and videos to do the following:

 - Complete designs without missing any real-world details